 Many people are hesitant to ship engines and transmissions.
 They’re bulky, heavy, and irregularly shaped.
 They also contain potentially hazardous liquids and oils.
-Despite these concerns, engines are actually one of the easiest items to ship!
+Despite these concerns, engines are one of the easiest items to ship.
 They’re durable machines that can handle the shipping process with ease.

 With that in mind, there are a few things you have to keep in mind when shipping engines, such as prepping and packing for safe shipment.
-Let’s get into some of the most important considerations for securely shipping your engine with a freight carrier.
+Let’s examine some of the most important considerations for securely shipping your engine with a freight carrier.

 What’s the best way to ship an engine?